aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 </div>

-We will introduce the contracts in the following.
+In the following section, we will introduce the contracts.

 ### The `PuginRepo` Contract